-The water heater is probably the most underappreciated appliance in your home.
-Really – without your water heater, you couldn’t have any of the following:
+Your hot water heater is probably the most underappreciated appliance in your home.
+Really – without a water heater, you couldn’t have any of these luxuries:

 - Steamy showers

 Given the importance of the water heater, do you truly know a good amount about it?
 We’re here to provide a few things to think about when it comes to replacing, maintaining, and servicing your water heater.

 The average lifespan of residential water heaters is 10-12 years.

 Natural gas and electric water heaters will typically last about a decade before you need to think about replacing the water heater.
 If you are not sure how old your water heater is, the date the unit was manufactured will be displayed in the serial number which is located on the label on the water heater tank.